-Maamoun Rajeh is the Chairman and Chief Executive Officer of Arch Worldwide Reinsurance Group.
+Mr. Rajeh is the President of Arch Capital Group Ltd. In this role, Mr. Rajeh has primary responsibility for Arch's Global Reinsurance Group and Global Mortgage Group.
+From October 2017 to November 2024, he served as Chairman and Chief Executive Officer of Arch Worldwide Reinsurance Group.
 Previously, he was the Chairman and Chief Executive Officer of Arch Reinsurance Ltd., a position he held beginning in July 2014.
 Maamoun joined Arch Reinsurance Ltd. in 2001 as an underwriter and was ultimately promoted to Chief Underwriting Officer in November 2005.
 While maintaining that role, he also served as President and Chief Executive Officer of Arch Reinsurance Europe from October 2012 to July 2014.
-Prior to Arch, Maamoun served as Assistant Vice President at HartRe, a subsidiary of The Hartford Financial Services Group, Inc. and as an underwriter at F&G Re.
+Prior to Arch, Maamoun served as Assistant Vice President at HartRe, a subsidiary of The Hartford Financial

+Services Group, Inc. and as an underwriter at F&G Re.
 Maamoun has a B.S. from The Wharton School of Business of the University of Pennsylvania.